Russell Westbrook: Fourth triple-double season and career triple-doubles record (2020–21)

 On December 2, 2020, amidst rumors that he and Harden were unhappy and wanted out from the Rockets, Westbrook was traded to the Washington Wizards for John Wall and a 2023 lottery-protected first-round draft pick.

-He was not named to the 2021 All-Star Game, missing the game for the first time since 2014.
-On March 30, 2021, Westbrook became the first player since Magic Johnson in 1988 to record a 30–10–20 triple-double with 35 points, a then-season-high 21 assists, plus 14 rebounds, in a 132–124 win over the Indiana Pacers.
-His 16th triple-double in his 38th game with the Wizards, Westbrook broke Darrell Walker's franchise record for career triple-doubles, which had stood for 30 years.
+Westbrook was not selected to the 2021 NBA All-Star Game, missing the event for the first time since 2014.
+On March 29, 2021, he recorded 35 points, 14 rebounds and a then-season-high 21 assists in a 132–124 win over the Indiana Pacers, becoming the first player since Magic Johnson in 1988 to post a 30–10–20 triple-double.
+His 16th triple-double in just his 38th game with Washington broke Darrell Walker's franchise record for career triple-doubles, which had stood for 30 years.

-On May 4, Westbrook clinched his fourth season averaging a triple-double after tallying 14 points, a career-high 21 rebounds, and a new season-high 24 assists in a 154–141 win against the Pacers.
-On May 10, he put up 28 points, 13 rebounds and 21 assists in a 125–124 loss against the Atlanta Hawks for his 182nd career triple-double to pass Oscar Robertson for the most triple-doubles in NBA history.
-On May 15, in a 120–105 win over the Cleveland Cavaliers Westbrook recorded another triple-double with 21 points, 12 rebounds and 17 assists as the Wizards clinched a play-in spot.
-Westbrook won his third NBA assist title, averaging a career-high 11.7 assists per game.
-He also averaged 22.2 points on 43.9% shooting and a career-high 11.5 rebounds.
-Westbrook has averaged a triple-double for a season four times.
+On May 4, Westbrook recorded 14 points, a career-high 21 rebounds and a then-season-high 24 assists in a 154–141 win over the Pacers.
+On May 10, he posted 28 points, 13 rebounds and 21 assists in a 125–124 loss to the Atlanta Hawks, recording his 182nd career triple-double and surpassing Oscar Robertson for the most triple-doubles in NBA history.

+Westbrook finished the regular season averaging 22.2 points, a career-high 11.5 rebounds and a league-leading, career-high 11.7 assists per game, earning his third NBA assist title and averaging a triple-double for the fourth time in five seasons.
+Alongside Westbrook, backcourt teammate Bradley Beal averaged a career-high 31.3 points per game, finishing second in the scoring race to Stephen Curry.

-After a 118–100 loss to the Celtics for the No. 7 spot in the play-in tournament, Westbrook and Bradley Beal led the Wizards to a blowout win 142–115 over the Pacers to clinch the last playoff spot and the Wizards' first playoff appearance since 2018.
-The Wizards lost to the top-seeded 76ers in five games in the first round.
+After losing to the Boston Celtics in the play-in tournament for the Eastern Conference's seventh seed, Westbrook and Beal led the Wizards to a 142–115 victory over the Pacers to secure the conference's eighth seed and Washington's first playoff appearance since 2018.
+The Wizards were eliminated by the top-seeded Philadelphia 76ers in five games during the first round of the 2021 NBA playoffs.